 to our area.
 It is very important to mention the time the update relates to.

-4. Update and broadcast Mount Beauty weather every 30 minutes ó mention current temperature, wind direction and speed and humidity.
+4. Update and broadcast Mount Beauty weather every 30 minutes -mention current temperature, wind direction and speed and humidity.
 Get this from the MJM

-Playerís internet function and remember to refresh the page prior to reading it to get the latest information.
+Player’s internet function and remember to refresh the page prior to reading it to get the latest information.
 Note: The Mt Beauty weather data updates

 every 15 minutes and is obtain from the weather station at the Bogong Moth Motel.